alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/04_match_card_protocol.md

 The match proves that the anchor belongs to the confirmed project record.

-The match proves that the anchor is tied to the confirmed project name, creator / organization name, controlled project URL, Anchor ID, and source-line.
+The match proves that the anchor is tied to the confirmed project name, contact name, controlled project URL, Anchor ID, and source-line.

+The match proves recognized existence through the source-line.

 The match does not prove endorsement.